 The Penticton waterfront is part of the natural beauty of our city that makes people never want to leave.
 It’s postcard perfect year round and our big, beautiful lakes (we have two!) offer up something for everyone!

 The magic of Penticton will capture your heart from the first moment you set your eyes on the majestic lakefront that surrounds the community.
 Penticton’s lakefront is ripe with a mix of breathtaking private and public beaches offering up serene summer moments.
 A drive along either lakeshore will find an assortment of homes from cozy cabins to spectacular estates.
-Thompson Crocker offers advice and information on many of these spectacular retreats including details on where to find the best sandy beaches, private piers, and buoy access.
+Team Thompson Real Estate Group offers advice and information on many of these spectacular retreats including details on where to find the best sandy beaches, private piers, and buoy access.

 People come to Penticton for swimming, boating, wind and kite surfing and more recently to stand up paddle board on the calm waters of either lake surrounding the city.
 A man-made channel connects the two lakes via the Okanagan River.
 In summer, this narrow waterway plays host to a lively ongoing party as water loving, kids and families ride with the mild current on tubes, and air mattresses.